willpatterson/HOPSTACK/doc/notes/LASDI/parameter_types.rst

 --------------------------------

-Returns the substrings (defined by the regex statement) of the strings that match the defined regex statement
+Returns the substrings (defined by the regex statement) of the strings that match the defined regex statement.

 +-----------+-------------+------+-----------------+
 | Type Name | Obriviation | List | File References |